Abu Ahmad Abdul Hafiz

-Abu Ahmad Abdul Hafiz (আবু আহমদ আব্দুল হাফিজ; 1900–1985), also known by his daak naam Wakil Mia (উকিল মিঞা), was a Bengali lawyer, teacher and politician who was active in the Pakistan Movement and the reincorporation of the Sylhet district into East Bengal.
+Abu Ahmad Abdul Hafiz (আবু আহমদ আব্দুল হাফিজ; 1900–1985), also known by his daak naam Wakil Mia (উকিল মিঞা), was a Bengali lawyer, teacher and politician who had a leading role in the Pakistan Movement and the reincorporation of the Sylhet district into East Bengal.

 Early life and education

 Abu Ahmad Abdul Hafiz was born on 2 June 1900, to a Bengali Muslim family in Sonarpara, Sylhet.
 His father was Khan Bahadur Abdur Rahim, the son of Munshi Abdul Qadir of Rainagar Mahalla.
+His father was a graduate of Calcutta University and later joined Assam Civil Service as a deputy magistrate.
 At one point of time his father was the Manager of Prithimpassa Nawab Estate.
-His paternal grandmother, Moti Bibi, was the daughter of Muhammad Uzayr, a powerful leader of Rainagar.
+His paternal grandmother, Moti Bibi, was the daughter of Muhammad Uzayr, an influential leader of Rainagar.
 The family, originally from Darzipara, later moved from Sonarpara to the Mukhtar Khan Kirmani neighbourhood.
 At the age of three years, Abdul Hafiz's mother Hafiza Banu, daughter of Abdul Qadir of nearby Pathantula, passed away (although his father maintained close ties with her family).
-Her paternal uncle was Moulvi Abdul Karim and her brother, Abdul Hamid, was the former Education Minister of Assam and later Pakistan.
+Her paternal uncle was Moulvi Abdul Karim and her brother, Abdul Hamid, was the Education Minister of Assam and later Pakistan.

 Abdul Hafiz's paternal uncle, Abdur Rashid, was a close mentor during his childhood.
 He completed his matriculation from Sylhet Government School in 1917, and his FA Second Division from Murari Chand College in 1919.

 His activist career began with his involvement in the Khilafat Movement during his youth which called for the restoration of the Ottoman Caliphate.
 At the time, his father was working in Nowgong, and subsequently sent Abdul Hafiz to the care of his maternal uncle Abdul Hakim Qurayshi, a professor at the Rajshahi College.
-Abdul Hafiz then studied at this college where he gained his BA in Physics in 1922.
+Abdul Hafiz then studied at this college where he gained his BA in 1922.

 He then proceeded to study at the University of Calcutta.
 His teachers included Abdullah Suhrawardy, Moulvi Abdul Karim, Sir Abdur Rahim, his father's classmate A. K. Fazlul Huq and Ashutosh Mukherjee.
 During his time there, he served as the secretary of the Surma Valley Students Association.
-He graduated in 1925 with a MA in Arabic and BL.
+He graduated in 1925 with a MA in Arabic and a BL.